Slayer: Artistry

-In the original lineup, King, Hanneman and Araya contributed to the band's lyrics, with King and Hanneman writing the music with additional arrangement from Lombardo and sometimes Araya.
+In the original lineup, King, Hanneman, and Araya contributed to the band's lyrics, with King and Hanneman writing the music with additional arrangement from Lombardo and sometimes Araya.
 Araya formed a lyric writing partnership with Hanneman, which sometimes overshadowed the creative input of King.
 Hanneman stated that writing lyrics and music was a "free-for-all": "It's all just whoever comes up with what.
 Sometimes I'll be more on a roll and I'll have more stuff, same with Kerry – it's whoever's hot, really.
 Anybody can write anything; if it's good, we use it; if not, we don't."

 When writing material, the band would write the music first before incorporating lyrics.
 King or Hanneman used a 24-track and drum machine to show band members the riff that they created and get their opinion.
 King, Hanneman or Lombardo would mention if any alterations could be made.
 The band would then add parts to get the basic song structure before figuring out where the lyrics and solos would be placed.

-Some of Slayer's influences include hardcore punk bands such as Minor Threat, T.S.O.L., Dead Kennedys, Black Flag, the Exploited, the Germs, D.R.I., Suicidal Tendencies and GBH.
-The band's other influences include heavy metal and hard rock acts Black Sabbath, Motörhead, Judas Priest, Iron Maiden, Led Zeppelin, Deep Purple, Kiss, UFO, Van Halen, Aerosmith, Ted Nugent, Rush, Rainbow, Venom, Mercyful Fate, Scorpions, Saxon, Accept, Angel Witch and Raven.
-They were also influenced by their contemporaries in the then-upcoming genre of thrash metal such as Metallica and Exodus, both of whom Slayer had discovered through tape trading before recording their debut album Show No Mercy.
+Slayer was influenced by hardcore punk bands such as Minor Threat, T.S.O.L., Dead Kennedys, Black Flag, Discharge, the Exploited, the Germs, D.R.I., Suicidal Tendencies and GBH.
+They were also influenced by heavy metal and hard rock acts such as Black Sabbath, Motörhead, Judas Priest, Iron Maiden, Led Zeppelin, Deep Purple, Kiss, UFO, AC/DC, Van Halen, Aerosmith, Ted Nugent, Rush, Alice Cooper, Rainbow, Venom, Mercyful Fate, Scorpions, Saxon, Accept, Angel Witch, and Raven.
+In addition, they were influenced by their contemporaries in the then-upcoming genre of thrash metal such as Metallica and Exodus, both of whom Slayer had discovered through tape trading before recording their debut album Show No Mercy.